By Eli Sanderlin, NMLS #1983384 · Updated July 12, 2026 · 15 min read

 • Private flood gaining share.
 Now that NFIP RR2.0 is fully phased in, private carriers compete on higher-value homes.

 • Florida tort reform impact visible.
 Litigated claims down ~50%.
 Carriers reporting better loss ratios.
-Expected to translate to premium relief in 2026–2027.
+Expected to translate to premium relief in 2026 to 2027.

 • STR / vacation rental availability shrinking.
 Several carriers have exited the STR market entirely.
 STR-specific carriers exist but charge premium.